Understanding and managing RV weight is critical for safe RV travel. Ten tips to safeguard your investment, passengers and the roadways.

 Understanding and managing RV weight is critical for safe RV travel.
 Use these tips to help safeguard your investment, passengers and the roadways.

-- Understand the Definitions: Start by understanding the basic terminology used to describe weight and loads.
+- Understand the Definitions: Start by understanding the basic terminology.
 Learn the RV weight definitions and don’t exceed the ratings.
 Understand how these definitions fit in with safe towing.

 - Buyer Beware: When buying an RV and/or tow vehicle, make weight one of the primary considerations.
 You should look for capacity that will accommodate the RV and tow vehicle combination you have in mind, whether that‘s a motor home and dinghy, or a truck and towable RV.
 Make sure that you have sufficient carrying capacity for you, your passengers, belongings, liquids, etc. RV weight is a big factor in your purchase decision, so before you get enamored of a particular floor plan or RV model, make sure your RV/tow combination can do the job in the weight department.
 Do not rely solely on dealer sales reps.
 Check the numbers and do the math yourself.